johsteffens/beth/README.md

 # About Beth

 *Beth* is a private project representing my personal interest in researching and developing software.
-A special focus is finding new useful architecture techniques/design patterns optimally incorporating reflection, polymorphism, generic programming and other areas.
+A special focus is exploring design patterns optimally incorporating reflection, polymorphism, generic programming and other areas.

 The ultimate (admittedly ambitious) goal is designing a new architecture and framework to optimally